 It’s summer, and it’s time to make myself a new DIY face moisturizer.
 I do this every year around this time, as whatever I’ve made in early spring is all gone by mid-june.

-So this time, I decided to embrace antioxidants by making use of green tea and lavender (with a few other goodies) to make a face cream that really cares for my skin.
+So for the latest in a long line of homemade moisturizers and DIY face creams, I decided to embrace antioxidants by making use of green tea and lavender (with a few other goodies) to make a homemade face moisturizer for dry skin, one that really cares for my skin.

-If you are looking for a face cream that will leave your skin feeling moisturized and radiant then boy you are here at the right time!
+If you are looking for a homemade moisturizer that will leave your skin feeling moisturized and radiant then boy you are here at the right time!

 While I wouldn’t say this is specifically an anti-aging face cream, many of these ingredients are excellent for that.
 Antioxidants can sink into the skin and rejuvenate, stopping the clock on those budding wrinkles we all have.

 If you’re on a tight budget, this is also a great anti-aging option for you.
-There’s no rose essential oil in sight, which always seems to appear in an anti-aging list.
+There’s no rose essential oil in sight, which always seems to appear on an anti-aging list.

 The sandalwood has a bit of a hefty price, but you can happily substitute it for many different oils that can be much cheaper (frankincense, for instance).